dannisonarias/Object-Oriented-Program-Project-tic-tac-toe-/README.md

 # How to play the game
-1- Start the game by executing: ./main.rb inside the repository /bin folder 2- Type '1' and hit the key <enter>, to select New Game or type the word 'exit' to exit the game.
-3- After selecting option 1 (new game), the program will ask for each player's name.
+1- Start the game by executing: ./main.rb inside the repository /bin folder 2- Select New Game by Typing '1'(if you wish to exit type the word 'exit') 3- After selecting option 1 (new game), the program will ask for each player's name.
 4- After the names are introduced, the game will show the board scheme you should follow to enter your moves, and prompt each game to enter a move.

-Board Scheme
-   1 | 2 | 3
+Board Scheme (its the map you will be using to select positions on the board) 1 | 2 | 3
    4 | 5 | 6
    7 | 8 | 9